-Human Service Provider Tuition Waiver: This waiver is a program of the Massachusetts Council of Human Service Providers Inc., eligible employees of certain Human Service Providers may receive a 100% tuition waiver by submitting a Certificate of Employee Eligibility for Tuition Remission approved by their Human Resources representative.
-Qualification of an organization as an Eligible Human Services Provider will be determined on the basis of lists of providers under contract with the Commonwealth that are maintained by the Comptroller of the Commonwealth.
+Human Service Provider Tuition Waiver: This waiver is a program of the Massachusetts Council of Human Service Providers Inc. Eligible employees of certain Human Service Providers may receive a 100% tuition waiver by submitting a Certificate of Employee Eligibility for Tuition Remission approved by their Human Resources representative.
+Qualification of an organization as an Eligible Human Service Provider will be determined on the basis of lists of providers under contract with the Commonwealth that are maintained by the Comptroller of the Commonwealth.

 Massachusetts National Guard Tuition Waiver: Certain eligible members of the Massachusetts National Guard may receive a 100% tuition waiver for up to 30 credit hours per school year.
 A certificate for this waiver must be issued by the member’s unit Administration or Education office.

 Need Based Tuition Waiver: This waiver is a state-funded program available to needy Massachusetts residents attending public colleges and registered for at least three credits.
-Eligibility is determined by the college according to state regulations.
-If a student receives any other type of tuition waiver they may not receive this need-based tuition waiver as well.
+Eligibility is determined by the College according to state regulations.
+If students receive any other type of tuition waiver they may not receive this need-based tuition waiver as well.
 The amount of the waiver cannot exceed the cost of tuition.